-Wequassett Inn and Resort offers the most elegant dining in the region.
+- 28 Atlantic (Harwich; © 508/430-3000): This superb restaurant at the Wequassett Resort and Golf Club offers the most elegant dining in the region.
 Floor-to-ceiling plate glass windows give you a panoramic view of Pleasant Bay.
 The menu is loaded with delicacies from around the world.
 In this graceful setting, professional waiters will see to your comfort and thorough satisfaction.
 See p.
-162.

-- Bramble Inn Restaurant (Brewster; © 508/896-7644): An elegant entry in the Lower Cape dining scene, the Bramble Inn attracts those who don't mind a rather steeply priced, four-course, fixed-price dinner.
-The five intimate dining rooms are decorated with antique china and fresh flowers.
-Chef Ruth Manchester is a local favorite for her extraordinary, evolving cuisine.
-See p.
-156. - Devon's (Provincetown; © 508/487-4773): The namesake of Devon's is a multitalented restaurateur with a great attitude.
+160. - Devon's (Provincetown; © 508/487-4773): The namesake of Devon's is a multitalented restaurateur with a great attitude.
 That positive vibe permeates every part of this small fine-dining restaurant, a former fishing shack on Provincetown's far East End.
 Serving New American cuisine with an emphasis on local provender, this is one of Provincetown's most romantic options, but its teensiness means you do need a reservation.
 See p.
-223. - Lorraine's (Provincetown; © 508/ 487-6074): This is exciting cuisine, part Mexican, part New American, and all sensational.
-Even people who don't like Mexican food should try Lorraine's.
-Start your meal off with a shot of tequila from the fourpage menu and chase it with their

-- special-recipe tomato juice.
+217. - Lorraine's (Provincetown; © 508/487-6074): This is exciting cuisine, part Mexican, part New American, and all sensational.
+Even people who don't like

+- Mexican food should try Lorraine's.
+Start your meal off with a shot of tequila from the four-page menu and chase it with their special-recipe tomato juice.
 Now you're off and running.
-Try something different-you can hardly help it here-like the sea scallops flambéed in tequila and topped with green-chile sauce.
+Try something different-you can hardly help it here-like the sea scallops flambéed in tequila and topped with greenchili sauce.
 See p.
-224. - Black Eyed Susan's (Nantucket; © 508/325-0308): Inspired by flavors from around the world, this is supremely exciting food in a funky bistro atmosphere.
-There's no extra charge for the show; watch chef Jeff Worster at work in the open kitchen behind the dinerlike counter.
-If you can put up with the eccentricities (no liquor license, no reservations, no credit cards), you're in for a treat.
+218. - Galley Beach (Nantucket; © 508/228-9641): Newly redecorated, this exquisite beachfront restaurant next to the Cliffside Beach Club is the place to go if you want to feel like you are in a spread of Travel + Leisure magazine.
+Delicious food too!
 See p.
-255. - Straight Wharf (Nantucket; © 508/228-4499): New chef/owners have made this the fine-dining reservation on Nantucket.
+243. - Straight Wharf (Nantucket; © 508/ 228-4499): Talented chef/owners have made this the fine-dining restaurant on Nantucket.
 Make your reservation for 8pm, so you can sit on the outside deck and watch the sun set over the harbor.
 Whether you opt for one of their specialty seafood dishes (wild striped bass with gazpacho) or choose a land-based entree (filet of Kobe beef), you will not be disappointed.
 See p.
-251. - Atria (Edgartown, Martha's Vineyard; © 508/627-5850): This finedining venue on Upper Main Street gets rave reviews for its gourmet cuisine and high-caliber service.
+244. - Atria (Edgartown, Martha's Vineyard; © 508/627-5850): This fine-dining venue on Upper Main Street gets rave reviews for its gourmet cuisine and high-caliber service.
 The menu, featuring produce and meats from local farmers and the daily catch from local fishermen, takes its influences from around the country and around the world.
 See p.
-290.

-7 The Best Clam Shacks
+278.

+7 THE BEST CLAM SHACKS

-- The Clam Shack (Falmouth Harbor; 508/540-7758): The ultimate clam shack sits on the edge of the harbor and serves up reasonably priced fried seafood with all the fixings.
-Order the fried clams (with bellies. - please!), and squeeze into the picnic tables beside the counter to await your feast.
+into the picnic tables beside the counter to await your feast.
 See p.
+107.

-105. - Cap't Cass Rock Harbor Seafood (Orleans; no phone): Take a photo of the family in front of this shack
+Cap't Cass Rock Harbor Seafood (Orleans; no phone): Take a photo of the family in front of this shack covered with colorful buoys, and then go inside